 Making a financial plan for investing in your mental healthcare is highly recommended.
 The last thing someone seeking psychological support needs is added stress that comes from going to therapy that’s too expensive!

-At the end of the day, only you know whether your therapist is a good fit or not.
+Only you know whether your therapist is a good fit or not.
 Be sure to practice mindfulness during your therapy sessions and track your progress.
 Ask yourself questions like: “do I feel safe to express myself here?” and “is my mental health improving?”
 It’s important to check in with yourself while receiving support from a therapist.
 We encourage sharing feedback directly with your therapist so they understand how you feel about your progress.